-In accordance with §414.422(d)(1), a Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) supplier participating in the DMEPOS Competitive Bidding Program that is negotiating a change of ownership (CHOW) must notify the Centers for Medicare & Medicaid Services (CMS) at least 60 days before the anticipated date of the change.
+In accordance with §414.422(d)(1), a DMEPOS supplier participating in the Competitive Bidding Program that is negotiating a Change of Ownership (CHOW) must notify the Centers for Medicare & Medicaid Services (CMS) at least 60 days before the anticipated date of the change.

 A CHOW does not, however, automatically grant contract supplier status to the new owner.
-CMS may permit the transfer of a DMEPOS competitive bidding contract to an entity that merges with or acquires a competitive bidding contract supplier if the new owner assumes all rights, obligations, and liabilities of the competitive bidding contract.
-A competitive bidding contract cannot be sold or subdivided.
-For the transfer of the contract to be considered, the CHOW must include the assumption of the entire competitive bidding contract, including all competitive bidding areas (CBA) and product categories awarded under the contract.
-For example, company A (a contract supplier) sells its business to or merges with company B. Company B must agree to assume all obligations under company A's competitive bidding contract with CMS.
-In essence, company B "steps into the shoes" of company A with respect to all of the contract obligations as of the beginning of the competitive bidding contract.
+CMS may permit the transfer of a competitive bidding contract to an entity that merges with or acquires a competitive bidding contract supplier if the new owner assumes all rights, obligations, and liabilities of the competitive bidding contract.
+A competitive bidding contract cannot be subdivided.
+For the transfer of the contract to be considered, the CHOW must include the assumption of the entire Medicare competitive bidding contract, including all competitive bidding areas (CBAs) and product categories awarded under the contract.
 CMS may allow the transfer of a competitive bidding contract to a new owner only if that entity meets all requirements applicable to a contract supplier.
 Contract suppliers that do not notify CMS of a CHOW will be considered in breach of contract.